 Password manager integration for iOS— Trinity does not currently have direct integration with a password manager on iOS.
 1Password has APIs that would allow you to store seed(s) in your 1Password vault, and then use 1Password to fill in the seed confirmation input field during setup.
 In iOS 12, Apple introduced Autofill support for third-party password managers, which would allow Trinity to support a number of password managers.
 Support for 1Password and other third-party password managers will be explored in the coming months.

-Custom Keyboard— Keyloggers present a serious risk on desktop and Android.
+Custom Keyboard— Keyloggers present a serious risk on desktops and Android.
 If a user accidentally installs some malware, it is important that Trinity makes every effort to protect your seed(s) and password from prying eyes.
-With a custom on-screen keyboard, with an option to randomise letter positioning, we can help to protect against this type of attack.
+With a custom on-screen keyboard, with an option to randomize letter positioning, we can help to protect against this type of attack.

 Trinity Desktop has been in alpha for a few months now, with around 500 community members meticulously testing and diligently reporting any bugs.
 If you are enjoying Trinity Mobile you will certainly be impressed by Rihards Gravis’ (AKA iota.dance) work on Trinity Desktop.
-It is a fully-feature laden app, with a fancy UI, that makes seed-generation, seed storage and sending IOTA back and forth a seamless and secure process.
+It is a fully-feature-laden app, with a fancy UI, that makes seed generation, seed storage, and sending IOTA back and forth a seamless and secure process.
 With the last of the security features (SeedVault) implemented, we can now submit the app for its second audit (which will be conducted by Accessec GmbH).

 Feature-complete against Trinity Mobile— Desktop development began later than mobile, and understandably, its feature set has lagged behind its mobile counterpart for a number of months.
-However, with the latest feature addition — Expert mode — Trinity Desktop is now feature complete against Trinity Mobile.
-This is an important milestone and is the realisation of this project’s original aim — to have a truly cross-platform wallet application.
+However, with the latest feature addition — Expert mode — Trinity Desktop is now feature-complete against Trinity Mobile.
+This is an important milestone and is the realization of this project’s original aim — to have a truly cross-platform wallet application.